csiro-fair/marimba/docs/pipeline.md

 marimba import my-collection /path/to/source --extra file_types=.txt,.pdf
 ```

-In this example, `threshold` and `max_items` are custom keyword arguments passed to the `process` command of the
-`my-pipeline` Pipeline.

-In this example, the `file_types` are custom arguments passed during the import process and specifies additional
+In this example, the `file_types` are custom arguments passed during the import process and specifies additional file
-file types to be included during the import.
+types to be included during the import.

 ##### Accessing `kwargs` in a Marimba Pipeline

-Within the pipeline, these `kwargs` can be accessed just like any other parameter passed into a function.
-Here's an
-example of how you might modify a method to utilize these custom `kwargs`:

-Here's an example of how you might modify the `_import` method to utilize these custom `kwargs`, adjusting the
+Here's an example of how you might modify the `_import` method to utilize these custom `kwargs`, adjusting the behavior
-behavior of the import process based on the passed parameters:
+of the import process based on the passed parameters:

 **Example Pipeline Method Implementation:**